 Learn about investing

 Investing is putting away money now, for the chance to have more in future.
 You’ll thank yourself later.

 There isn't a magic formula to becoming a good investor.

 It can seem complicated, and with so much information, it can be hard to know where to start.

-We've covered what we think you need to know about investing, from its rules of thumb, to understanding how to manage behaviours to make the right decisions.
+We've covered what we think you need to know about investing, from investing essentials, to understanding how to manage behaviours to make the right decisions.